Nashville Is Awesome Even If You’re Not a Country Music Aficionado!

-Since we stayed close to the action, we didn’t need to rent a car and only paid for Ubers/Lyfts a handful of times (on a side note, the drivers here are super friendly, and a lot of them have dabbled in the local music scene and have some cool stories to tell).
-The airport is close to downtown as well (15-minute drive), and traffic in Nashville doesn’t compare to anything you’d run into on the East Coast.
+Since we stayed close to the action, we didn’t need to rent a car and only paid for Ubers/Lyfts a handful of times.
+(On a side note, the drivers here are super friendly, and a lot of them have dabbled in the local music scene and have some cool stories to tell.)
+The airport is only a 15-minute drive from downtown as well, and traffic in Nashville doesn’t compare to anything you’d find on the East Coast.

 The center of Nashville is pretty condensed, but prepare to walk a bit if you forego a car rental.
 This is honestly pretty refreshing after a heavy southern meal or a few drinks (as long as the heat and humidity aren’t too unbearable)!
 Speaking of food and drink…

 A piece of advice: come to Nashville hungry and ready to feast!
 Cuisine here is filling and heavy but also packed full of flavor.
 The restaurants we went to are just a rough representation of what the city has to offer, but it would be hard to find a meal that isn’t delicious here.
 So let’s start with Nashville’s most important dish: hot chicken.

 I will say that you don’t have to have hot chicken at this exact restaurant, but you do need to have it before you leave.
 Hattie B’s was delicious; I really liked the sides and the banana pudding dessert.
 We went on a Sunday afternoon and had to wait for an hour to finally get our food.
 I think that this was just the after-church crowd though, so go on a different day of the week and you might not have to wait so long!